dtrenz/style-guides/README.md

 3. It's just nice to have them all in one location.

-## This is a living document and new ideas for improving the code around us are always welcome.
-Contribute: fork, clone, branch, commit, push, pull request.
+##Contributors

 * [Kevin McGinty](https://github.com/atomicframeworks)
 * [Scott Brown](https://github.com/dbrown75)

+### This is a living document and new ideas for improving the code around us are always welcome.
+Contribute: fork, clone, branch, commit, push, pull request.